Friday, December 08, 2006

 Struts capabilities and limitations

 Fortunately, Struts is able to render and interpret nested object properties.
-The category drop-down list can be rewritten using the Struts page-construction (html) tag library:
+The category drop-down list can be rewritten using the Struts page-construction (html

 No Category